 Dynamic ad insertion for podcasts, however, give you the ability to change the ads in your audio files on demand.
 You could swap one ad out for another ad without re-uploading the podcast episode to your website or podcatcher.

 This means you can stitch a brand new ad into an episode you recorded five years ago.
-Anyone who downloads the old episode (that’s been sitting on iTunes or Google Play) will hear the new ad, not the one that published with the episode originally.
+Anyone who downloads the old episode that’s been sitting on iTunes or Google Play will hear the new ad, not the one that published with the episode originally.

 Dynamic ad insertion for podcasts allows you to insert the ad anywhere in the show – pre-roll, mid-roll, or post-roll.
 You just have to create different ad options and define the point in the episode where you want ads to play.

-Dynamic Ad Insertion for Podcasts Example
+An Example Of Dynamic Ad Insertion For Podcasts

 Let’s say you partner with a sponsor who purchases 20,000 impressions of their ad.
 This means they want their ad to run until 20,000 people have downloaded episodes with their ad content.